kshakib22/Combined-Project/README.md

 This project combines projects [StrokeStrip](https://github.com/davepagurek/StrokeStrip), [StrokeAggregator](https://www.cs.ubc.ca/labs/imager/tr/2018/StrokeAggregator/), and [StrokeAggregator Labeller](https://github.com/davepagurek/StrokeAggregatorLabeller).

 ## Usage
+The .SVG file to be processed needs to be copied into the folder `/strokeaggregator/core/input`.
 A script named `script.sh` has been provided for Mac users (tested on Macbook Air M1 2020, macOS Monterey).
 This allows the user to enter the .SVG filename through the command line as follows
 ```
 sh script.sh filename.svg
 ```